SajjadAhmad14/RoshanLife/README.md

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success) ![](https://img.shields.io/badge/Mobile--responsive-yes-green) ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Roshan LIfe is an app where users can signup, publish articles and vote other articles.
+# Roshan LIfe

+This is an app where users can signup, publish articles and vote other articles.

 > In this project, we were required to build an article app where users can sign-up/sign-in/sign out, create articles, and vote other users's articles.
 The project enforced our skills in using most of the core functionalities of the Rails framework.
 <br>